NuGet/Home/proposed/2023/Add-dotnet-search.md

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->
 This command will prepare a search parameter using the inputs of  `Search Term`, `--take`, and `--prerelease`.
 This parameter is then used prepare an API query to the specified source.
 Nuget.Protocol will be used to do this query.
 Then the result is printed accordingly.
-If `--exact-match` is specified, assuming the search API returns a sorted search result, the first result of the search will be compared with the search term and printed out accordingly.
+If `--exact-match` is specified, the get metadata API is used to load the metadata for the specific package.

 ## Drawbacks